Last verified March 2026. Pricing changes frequently — confirm current rates directly with each provider.

 Compliance is a health and revenue outcome: Practices that automate vaccine reminders see 25–35% better compliance rates.
 More compliant patients come in more often, spend more per visit, and are significantly less likely to lapse entirely.

 Veterinary practices are searched thousands of times per month in any mid-size metro.
 The practices that get called first aren't necessarily the closest or the cheapest — they're the ones with the most reviews and the most recent reviews.
-An automated review request strategy turns every completed visit into a potential five-star review without anyone having to ask awkwardly at checkout.
+Setting up automated review requests means every completed visit has a chance to become a public Google review without anyone having to ask awkwardly at checkout.

-When a visit is complete and the invoice is paid, a 4-hour delay fires a personalized SMS: "Thanks for bringing [pet name] in today!
+The setup is straightforward: when a visit is marked complete and the invoice is paid, a 4-hour delay fires a personalized SMS — "Thanks for bringing [pet name] in today!
 If [doctor name] gave great care, a quick Google review helps other pet owners find us: [direct link]."
-A negative sentiment filter routes any clients who indicate dissatisfaction to a private feedback channel instead of a public review platform — protecting the practice's public reputation while capturing actionable internal feedback.
+A sentiment filter routes any unhappy clients to a private feedback channel instead of a public review platform, which protects the practice's reputation while still capturing the feedback internally.

 Step 1 Visit complete and invoice paid → Step 2 4-hour delay → Step 3 Personalized SMS with direct Google review link → Step 4 Negative sentiment → private feedback channel → Step 5 Positive response → Google review page